Geonkick-Synthesizer/geonkick/README.md

 * Jack server installed and running at 48000 sample rate

 Plugin:
- * GNU/Linux operating system
+ * GNU/Linux operating system.
  * LV2 host.
-For example, a DAW that supports LV2 plugin format.
+For example, a DAW that supports LV2 plugin format, running at 48000 sample rate.

 #### Install